All training courses require some level of diver medical before any in-water activities can begin.

 When we are making training dives together, my primary concern is your safety and wellbeing.
 We will not dive anywhere that I deem unsafe, and I will always advise you about how to stay safe on land as well as in the water.

 If we have an unplanned problem, we will end the dive in a safe and controlled manner – we will not continue any diving with broken or failed equipment or if either of us is feeling unwell and not fit for diving.

 For training in Gozo, I will collect you from the ferry terminal when I am available and take you to wherever you are staying on the island.

 I will also pick you up, take you home and take you to the dive sites on each training day.

-After the deposit, payment is generally made at the end of your training since we will see all of the costs by then.
-Payments can be made in cash (Euros or Pounds Sterling), via PayPal or via bank transfer to a Euro or UK bank account to suit your home location.
+After the deposit is paid, the balance is generally made at the end of your training, since we will see all the costs by then.
+Payments can be made in cash (Euros or Pounds Sterling), via Revolut, PayPal or bank transfer to a Euro or UK bank account to suit your home location.

 If you have to leave your training early, then aside from any rental or purchases, you will only be charged for the number of days we worked together plus anything that required payment in advance (e.g. places on a dive boat).

 You are also asked to pay for any lost or damaged equipment that you have borrowed or rented.